brunoanc/EternalModManager-Electron/README.md

 flatpak run com.powerball253.eternalmodmanager
 ```

+### AUR (Arch Linux only)
+The app is currently available in the [AUR](https://aur.archlinux.org/packages/eternalmodmanager/).
+You can use your favorite AUR helper to install it, or download and build manually as described in the [Arch wiki](https://aur.archlinux.org/packages/eternalmodmanager/).

 ### Portable executable
 Download the latest .exe (on Windows) or AppImage (on Linux) file from the release section to your DOOM Eternal directory.